 A coated exhaust gas recirculation ducting system with adjustable dampers can be provided on all units from 50 to 2,000 BHP.
 It reduces NOx emissions to levels below 30 ppmv and CO levels less than 400 ppmv. (corrected to 3% O2).
 This system is used when the primary fuel is natural gas or propane.
 It is required that the unit also be able to run on light oil for backup purposes.
 NOx reduction on light oil is guaranteed to be less than 90 ppmv.
 A separate cooling air blower is supplied to provide cooling for the heating coil outer shell.
 This item is off mounted from the main industrial steam generator frame and includes a centrifugal blower and motor with a flexible interconnecting hose duct.
-The FGR system, if permitted by local air regulations, allows rapid changeover and operation on either gaseous or liquid fuel.
+When permitted by local air regulations, the FGR system allows rapid changeover and operation on either gaseous or liquid fuel.

 Ultra-Low NOx Fiber Metal Burner (FMB)

 Clayton Industries’ newest burner assembly is an ultra-low NOx system utilizing a burner made of a high-temperature fiber metal and a unique air/fuel mixing system.
 It reduces NOx emissions to as low as 6 ppmv and CO emissions to less than 50 ppmv (corrected to 3% O2).
 This system is available for E-Series industrial boilers from 150 to 2000 BHP and on our

 See SigmaFire models from 50 to 200 BHP.